theminihub/theminihub.github.io/README.md

-# yourusername.github.io
+# Meenakshi - Portfolio

-This repository focuses on telling people about me, my skills and experiences.
+This portfolio website aims to tell visitors about me and what I bring to the table.
+It showcases my skills and experiences as a software project manager.